 As for professional onboarding systems, it might be quite a challenge to design one for at least three reasons:

-● It’s a long and complicated process to define the content that is required.
+It’s a long and complicated process to define the required content.
 While mass interfaces may have two to three roles, like ‘user’, ‘guest’, and ‘admin’, professional ones may have dozens of them.

 In addition, professional interfaces are fundamentally different to mass ones.
 The best practices and templates that work so good for a standard app won’t work for a complex system which requires a personal approach, as well as a lot of UX research and design.
 People should onboard through other means, like a product tour, video conference or a newsletter.